mnot/I-D/uri-get-off-my-lawn/draft.md

   a base path for its operation (e.g., "/v1") makes it impossible to deploy other applications with the same prefix on the same host.

-* Client Assumptions - When conventions are standardised, some clients will inevitably assume that the standards are in use when those conventions are seen.
-This can lead to interoperability problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to undesirable behaviour.
+* Client Assumptions - When conventions are standardized, some clients will inevitably assume that the standards are in use when those conventions are seen.
+This can lead to interoperability problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to undesirable behavior.

-While it is not ideal when a server or a deployed application constrains URI structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), publishing standards that mandate URI structure beyond those allowed by {{RFC3986}} is inappropriate, because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organisations) should not usurp it.
+While it is not ideal when a server or a deployed application constrains URI structure (indeed, this is not recommended practice, but that discussion is out of scope for this document), publishing standards that mandate URI structure beyond those allowed by {{RFC3986}} is inappropriate, because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organizations) should not usurp it.

 This document explains best current practices for establishing URI structures, conventions and formats in standards.
 It also offers strategies for specifications to avoid violating these